covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

   <figcaption>January 31, fever patients lining up for IV at a hospital in Wuchang, Wuhan</figcaption>
 </figure>

 January 26, 2020, Liu Mei received an invoice of cremation.
-Her mother in law, a 73 year old woman, stopped breathing at home.
+Her mother-in-law, a 73 year old woman, stopped breathing at home.
 She was rushed to the hospital and died after rescuing efforts had failed.

-Liu Mei told reporters from Caijing, her mother in law started to show symptoms similar to COVID-19 on January 21.
+Liu Mei told reporters from Caijing, her mother-in-law started to show symptoms similar to COVID-19 on January 21.
 Checkup at Wuhan No.4 Hospital showed that her lungs were highly infected.
 She was taken to multiple hospitals but never admitted.
 She could only self-isolate at home, until she was critically ill.

-Liu Mei's family never saw her mother in law again after she was taken by an ambulance.
-All they got was an invoice of cremation, showing her cause of death: viral pneumonia. **According to the family, the death of the mother in law was not included in the number of COVID-19 deaths, because up to her death, she was never hospitalized nor confirmed diagnosed, she could only be treated as one of those unfortunate that died from “common pneumonia”.**
+Liu Mei's family never saw her mother-in-law again after she was taken by an ambulance.
+All they got was an invoice of cremation, showing her cause of death: viral pneumonia. **According to the family, the death of the mother-in-law was not included in the number of COVID-19 deaths, because up to her death, she was never hospitalized nor confirmed diagnosed, she could only be treated as one of those unfortunate that died from “common pneumonia”.**

 The old lady passed away so suddenly, there was no decent undertaking of her body, no farewell from the family.
 Until now her ashes were still at the funeral home.